tawanaj/tawanaj.github.io/_posts/2024-08-16-love-thy-self.markdown

 **I love me.**

 That statement carries so much more meaning now because I truly live it out.
-It is crazy to think how easy it is to do now.
-But that is what consistency will do.
+It's crazy what staying consistent will do.
+Love is natural for me now.

 I love that I take myself on long hikes on the weekends to clear my head, pray, enjoy nature and give thanks for all that I accomplished during the week.
 I love that I have learned to prioritize my calendar (if I'm booked - even if its a date night with myself - sorry I will not reschedule).
 I love my body :brown_heart:!
 All of its nuances, it makes me, me!
 I love my laugh, I find myself hearing it more often in my down time or with friends.